usgpo/bulk-data/ECFR-XML-User-Guide.md

 **Q. What is the data set available for the e-CFR in XML?**

-**A.        ** E–CFR files in XML have been converted and simplified from data in SGML that originates at the OFR.
-The E–CFR is available in XML starting with the year 2015.
+**A.        ** Eâ€“CFR files in XML have been converted and simplified from data in SGML that originates at the OFR.
+The Eâ€“CFR is available in XML starting with the year 2015.
 Only the most recent e-CFR data will be available at endpoints on the FDsys Bulk Data Repository.
 Please see [www.ecfr.gov](http://www.ecfr.gov/) to search and browse a point in time edition of the e-CFR.

 **Q.  Are e-CFR XML files offered on the FDsys Bulk Data Repository part of the official version of the CFR?**